jvgiordano/OSSMM-Version-1/docs/_pages/home.md

   <small><a href="https://github.com/jvgiordano/OSSMM">Latest release v1.0.4</a></small>

 intro:
   - excerpt: "OSSMM breaks down the cost barriers in sleep research by providing researchers and enthusiasts with an affordable, accurate, and fully open-source platform for both sleep monitoring and modulation experiments.
-Build your own research-grade sleep monitoring system for under €40."
+Build your own system for under €65."

 feature_row:
   - image_path: /media/home/quick-intro.jpg